mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

     $project: {
         _id: 0,
         name: 1,
-        hasMoons: {$gt: ["numberOfMoons", 0]}
+        hasMoons: {$gt: ["$numberOfMoons", 0]}
     }
 }, {allowDiskUse: true}]
 )
 ```

-And if the mean temperature falls within this range.
-Then, we have a project stage that reshapes the document and calculates the new value.
+And if the *mean temperature* falls within this range.
+Then, we have a *project stage* that reshapes the document and calculates the new value.
 More on this in a moment.
-Lastly, this is our options object.
-Each stage is composed of either operators or expressions.
+Lastly, this is our *options object - {allowDiskUse: true}*.
+Each stage is composed of either *operators or expressions*.
 As we continue through the course, you'll be introduced to many of these.
-Make sure you bookmark the Aggregation Pipeline Quick Reference page that's linked below this video.
+Make sure you bookmark the *Aggregation Pipeline* Quick Reference page that's linked below this video.

-Throughout the course, we'll be using the terms operator and expression, and it's vital that you can quickly access the documentation for these.
-So what's an operator?
-For this course, when we say operators, we mean either query operators or aggregation stages.
-In this example, $match and $project are aggregation operators, and $in, $gte, and $lte, are query operators.
+Throughout the course, we'll be using the terms *operator and expression*, and it's vital that you can quickly access the documentation for these.
+So what's an *operator*?
+For this course, when we say *operators, we mean either query operators or aggregation stages*.
+In this example, *$match and $project are aggregation operators, and $in, $gte, and $lte, are query operators*.

 As a general rule, operators always appear in the key position of a document. $match is a little special and we'll learn about it later.
 What's an expression?
 Expressions act a lot like functions.
 We provide arguments and they provide a computed output.
 And just like functions, expressions can be composed to form powerful new data transformations.
 MongoDB provides expressions for working with and producing values for many types of values.